ericsunplus/matplotlib_timeline/README.md

 |       'y'       | 'tab:olive'   |
 |       'p'       | 'tab:pink'    |

+## Adding Legend
+When multi colors are used, it is useful to create a legend for different color

+    myLegend = [
+            ['Group 1', 'r'],
+            ['Group 2', 'g'],
+            ['Group 3', 'p'],
+            ['Group 4', 'cornflowerblue'],
+    ]

+Color legend will gives an extra dimension other than the y span group.

+## Screenshot
 The generated timeline will be dipicted as below:
 ![Example Timeline](doc/Sample.png)